weaveworks/weave/ipam/ipam.md

 allocated and released, and one representing someone else's data which we only update via the CRDT mechanism.
 The concrete classes are MinSpace/MutableSpace and PeerSpaceSet/OurSpaceSet, respectively.

+In addition to the CRDT, Allocator holds information on its own name and UID, a record of a past life (if observed), a map of which container owns which IP, and lists of outstanding claims, allocations and requests.

 #### Space implementations